Magik: House of M

-Not a true alternate earth as such, House of M is a temporary recreation of Earth-616 by the Scarlet Witch in which mutants are dominant on Earth.
-Magik is a member of a S.H.I.E.L.D. squadron of young mutants called the Hellions.
+An alternate version of Illyana Rasputina appears in the "House of M" storyline.
+This is a temporary recreation of Earth-616 by the Scarlet Witch in which mutants are dominant on Earth.
+Rasputina is a member of a S.H.I.E.L.D. squadron of young mutants called the Hellions.
 Like most of the other Hellions, she eventually joins the side of the New Mutants, a team being groomed as future leaders, in fighting the establishment of the House of M in Japan.
-This version of Magik teleports to Limbo before the Scarlet Witch restores reality to its former state.
+This version of Rasputina teleports to Limbo before the Scarlet Witch restores reality to its former state.
 This results in Belasco's resurrection of Illyana in Earth-616.
 In this reality, she can speak Japanese.

 Shattershot

-In the Shattershot crossover, a reality was shown in which Illyana was regressed in the same way as in Earth-616 but never succumbs to the Legacy Virus.
-She grows up to master her mutant and mystical powers, calls herself Darkchild and joins X-Force alongside Sunspot and Cannonball.
+An alternate version of Illyana Rasputina appears in the "Shattershot" crossover.
+A reality was shown in which she was regressed in the same way as in Earth-616, but never died from the Legacy Virus.
+Illyana grows up to master her mutant and mystical powers, calls herself Darkchild and joins X-Force alongside Sunspot and Cannonball.

 Other

-In another reality in which Illyana is an adult, her son is trapped in an incorporeal form.
+An alternate version of Illyana Rasputian appears in another reality in which she is an adult, her son is trapped in an incorporeal form.
 She makes a deal with Mephisto to provide him with a body, at the cost of all mutants' lives, but her son ultimately rejects the offer.

+Ultimate Universe

+An alternate version of Illyana Rasputina from Earth-6160 appears in the Ultimate Universe imprint.
+This version is a member of the Maker's council and the leader of the Eurasian Republic alongside Piotr Rasputin and Arkady Rossovich.